-If you have an employee who leaves a PERF- or TRF-covered position but is still employed by you, we will still need a last day in covered position.
+If you have an employee who leaves a PERF- or TRF-covered position but is still employed by you, we will still need the last day in the covered position.
 You can provide this date via ERM.

 See the Member Management User Manual, available from the ERM Manuals page, for more information on entering life events in ERM.

 What salary amounts are used in PERF and TRF calculations?